WashingtonSTEM/Horizons_Public/README.md

 4. Save the raw data to *1.Data/Raw_Data/2025_Exports* (or current year if past 2025).

-6. Update the directory in the script to match your computer's.
+5. Update the directory in the script to match your computer's.

-8. Run the script.
+6. Make needed updates to the script, then run start to finish.
+   * Update currentyear parameter current year of newly exported data  and base_dir to match the parent folders of the Horizons folders.
+   * Add additional years as needed to the *filter(High.School.Academic.Year %in% c("2023-2024","2024-2025"))  %>% #ADD ADDITION YEARS HERE AS NEEDED!* line of code.

-10. Download the workbook (found in the workbook folder of this repo) and reconnect to the newly written files in your local *1.Data/Dashboard_Files* folder.
+7. Download the workbook (found in the workbook folder of this repo) and reconnect to the newly written files in your local *1.Data/Dashboard_Files* folder.
 Save your own version of the workbook!

 # Learn more: